ir-ene/studytime/README.md

 ## Description

-Study Time! is a minimalist game/study tool where you can:
+Study Time! is a minimalist game/study tool set in a cute bedroom where you can:
 * Set Timers
 * Listen to lo-fi music with built-in music player
 * Use hard-earned study sessions to redeem for cool furniture for your room